MeShootIn/Reader/README.md

     - [x] `Non-layout mode` -- disables line wrapping (checked by default).
   - `Help`:
     - `About` -- shows information about the program.

+### Test

+To test this program, you can try to view the files from the directory "test".

 ## License